 The observatory includes a roll-off roof room with several 8-inch telescopes and a 10-foot DIA dome with a high-powered research-quality telescope.
 The facility also features an RC Optical Systems 20-inch Truss Ritchey-Chrétien telescope equipped with a charge-coupled device camera for exceptional photographs.
 View Location

-As the primary academic building on campus, this impressive structure spans 500,000 square feet over four floors and houses computer labs, classrooms and student resource centers, and a rooftop terrace.
+As the primary academic building on campus, Arthur S. DeMoss Hall spans 500,000 square feet over four floors and houses computer labs, classrooms and student resource centers, and a rooftop terrace.

 The LaHaye Ice Center is home to Liberty men's and women's hockey teams, as well as the synchronized skating and figure skating teams.
 Recently renovated, the ice center seats 4,000 fans and includes 10 box suites.
 View Location

-Comprised of two 9-story residence halls, the recently completed Residential Commons houses 2,200 students.
-The rooms in both halls feature a private bath, and every floor provides laundry facilities and a common lounge.
+The Residential Commons are comprised of three residence halls.
+The rooms feature a private bath, and every floor provides laundry facilities and a common lounge.
 Additional residential facilities are also planned for the site.

-The new Center for Music and the Worship Arts features 124 Steinway pianos and 43 teaching studios complete with piano, songwriting, and music computer labs.
-Additionally, the center includes a 1,600-seat concert hall to be completed in the summer of 2016.
+The Center for Music and the Worship Arts features 124 Steinway pianos and 43 teaching studios complete with piano, songwriting, and music computer labs.
+Additionally, the center includes a 1,600-seat concert hall.

-Home to the Liberty University College of Osteopathic Medicine, the center includes lecture halls, a research center, standardized patient and simulation facilities, clinical medicine and anatomy labs, an extensive library, and incredible views of the Blue Ridge Mountains.
+Home to the Liberty University College of Osteopathic Medicine, the Center for Health and Medical Sciences includes lecture halls, a research center, standardized patient and simulation facilities, clinical medicine and anatomy labs, an extensive library, and incredible views of the Blue Ridge Mountains.
 View Location